Skip to content

 stop = True

-elif norm((xp - xc)/np.maximum(np.abs(xp), 1/sclx), np.inf) <= tolx:
+elif norm((xp - xc) / np.maximum(np.abs(xp), 1 / sclx), np.inf) <= tolx:

-"""||Δx/max(x, 1/sclx)||∞ ≤ tolx
+message = """||Δx/max(x, 1/sclx)||∞ ≤ tolx

-`x` may be an approximate root, but it is also possible that the
+`x` may be an approximate root, but it is also possible that the algorithm is

-the algorithm is making slow progress and is not near a root,
+making slow progress and is not near a root, or that `tolx` is too large."""

 stop = True